Shrutisharada99/Agentic-AI-Assessment/README.md

 2. Executive Summary Agent
 3. API User Guide Agent

+The app is deplyed and can be readily used at: https://agentic-ai-assessment-autogen-multi-agents.streamlit.app/

 Contents of repository:

 1. streamlit_deploy folder: With main 'stream_docs.py' code that can be run on Streamlit and the requirements.txt file.